fbef0102/L4D2-Plugins/l4d2_karma_kill/readme.md

         // Turn Karma Kills on and off l4d2_karma_kill_enabled "1"

-        // If you take more than 224 points of damage while incapacitated, you die. l4d2_karma_kill_no_fall_damage_protect_from_incap "1"

-        // 0 - Entire Server gets slowed, 1 - Only Charger and Survivor do
+        // 0 - Entire Server gets slowed, 1 - Only Infected atacker and Survivor victim do
         l4d2_karma_kill_slowmode "0"

         // If slowmode is 0, how long does it take for the next karma to freeze the entire map.
 Begins counting from the end of the previous freeze